lgmastin/Ash3d_cryptotephra/README.md

 1. Creates a table of inputs to be used by all simulations
 2. Creates a series of directories, each of which will contain inputs and outputs for one simulation.
 3. Goes sequentially through each directory, performing the following tasks
     - Add soft links to various input files, wind files
     - Run a fortran program (MakeInput.f90) that reads from the input table and creates an Ash3d input file
     - Run the model in background
-4. Wait for all runs to finish.
-Then, go through each directory sequentially, performing the following post-processing tasks:
+4. Waits for all runs to finish.
+5. Goes through each directory sequentially, performing the following post-processing tasks:
    - Create a gif map using GMT
    - Zip kml files into kmz files
    - Rename files